 What are the responsibilities of an executor or personal representative?

-Since the executor or personal representative distributes and closes the decedent’s estate, he or she can be responsible for the following tasks:
+The executor or administrator distributes and closes the decedent’s estate, he or she can be responsible for the following tasks:

 - Distribute the assets.
 If the decedent died with a will, the executor can distribute the assets to the beneficiaries as indicated within the will.
-If there is no executor, the Personal Representative assumes this role.
-This can become a little more complicated because there may be multiple parties asserting a claim to the estate and those claims should be investigated and proven valid.
+If the decedent died without a will, the assets must be distributed in accordance with statutory law.